energysistem/manuals/42006-Extra_Battery_2500/en/05-usage instructions.md

 #<quick_guide> Usage instructions
 **Portable device charges:**

-1. Connect the micro USB cable to the portable device you want to charge .
-2. Charging process will start automatically.
-3. Once the charge is finished, disconnect the device and the Extra Battery will switch off automatically and instantly.
+Connect the micro USB cable (1) to the portable device you want to charge.
+Charging process will start automatically.
+Once the charge is finished, disconnect the device and the Extra Battery will switch off automatically and instantly.

 **Energy Extra Battery charge:**

-1. Connect any cables * Micro-USB Type A to micro USB connector of your Energy Extra Battery.
-2. Connect the USB type A to 5V charger or computer's USB port.
+Connect any cables * Micro-USB Type A to micro USB connector of your Energy Extra Battery (3).
+Connect the USB type A to 5V charger or computer's USB port.
 Then connect micro USB to your Energy Extra Battery.
-3. Charging process will start automaticallym LED indicator will light in red.
-4. When the charging process has finished, LED indicator will light in blue, indicating that the battery is completely charged.
-5. Disconnect the Energy Extra Battery and it will switch off automatically.
+Charging process will start automatically LED indicator will light in red (2).
+When the charging process has finished, LED indicator will light in blue (2), indicating that the battery is completely charged.
+Disconnect the Energy Extra Battery and it will switch off automatically.

-*Cable not included
+*Cable not included.

 **IMPORTANT**
 Charging the Extra Battery with a device connected at the same time is not recommanded, as this procedure can reduce the normal life-cycle of this model of battery.